Oluwabammydu/django-react-todo-app/README.md

-# Introduction
+# Todo Application
-This is a simple Todo application built off Django (including the Django REST Framework for API CRUD operations) and React.
+This is a simple Todo application built with and React.

+# App Features

 # Requirements